-Handling money doesn’t have to be a scary thing.
+Handling money and creating money goals doesn’t have to be a scary thing.

 There is a stigma right now that money is a bad thing.
 Think about it.
 We are told things like “money can’t buy happiness”, or “more money more problems”.